ZahraaHakeem/Predicting-PPV-Values-using-PyCaret/README.md

-# Predicting PPV Values using PyCaret
+# Regression  PPV Values using PyCaret

 This project demonstrates how to use the PyCaret library to predict the `PPV` value based on other features (`Gender`, `Age`, `Dur`) using machine learning techniques.
 Below, we provide an explanation of the process, steps to run the code, and justifications for model selection.